“…writing his dream inside a rectangle.”

 (artist statement) The poetic gesture behind the removal and replacement of a site where a traumatic event occurred has initiated this work.
 A vast chasm of memory for the one lost, "...writing his dream inside a rectangle." is an exploration of the story behind the location at Canfield Drive (38.738360, -90.273701).
 In a minimalist form, 950 pounds of hand painted gravel takes on the trauma's abyss in a 8x20 foot rectangular floor piece.
 The labor put forth is an action by myself to communicate the void of absence - mixed and adhered with presence in a deep immeasurable space.

-James Baldwin’s obituary.
+The title for the work comes from James Baldwin’s obituary.
 Otto Friedrich, a friend of Baldwin, wrote the words and recalled a story from Paris when he was writing Baldwin's obituary for Time magazine.
 He wrote “...he would occasionally take out a ball-point pen and start drawing a large rectangle on what was left of a beer-stained paper tablecloth.
-Inside the rectangle he
+Inside the rectangle he would slowly write, ...the dream that enabled him to survive the bleak and penniless early years in Paris, the dream that... really was a novel and would someday make him famous.”1 The shape of the rectangle is a container in which can hold.

 1 "Bearing Witness to the Truth James Baldwin: 1924-1987."
 Time 130, no. 24 (December 14, 1987): 80.
 Academic Search Complete, EBSCOhost (accessed April 24, 2018).